-No additional or future recreation studies are proposed.
+No additional or future recreation studies are proposed at this time.

 4.7 Cultural Resources Study - Privileged

 In July 2024, a Phase I survey of the Solomon Gulch Project APE was conducted.
 This study has met all the objectives outlined in the FSP and is now complete.
 This study report (Appendix G) is filed as Privileged.